Carnitine palmitoyltransferase II deficiency

 In addition to pharmacotherapy, physiotherapy is important to prevent the development of progressive contractions.
 Gastrostomy is often necessary.
 Many patients suffer from constipation and some from diarrhea.
 Gastroesophageal reflux can occur requiring fundoplication.

 Specific gene therapy for aromatic L-amino acid decarboxylase deficiency has been developed.
-Adeno-associated virus vector-mediated gene delivery of DDC by stereotactic surgery into both putamina has demonstrated the safety and efficacy (19).
+Adeno-associated virus vector-mediated gene delivery of DDC by stereotactic surgery into both putamina has demonstrated safety and efficacy (20).
 In the first trial of 4 individuals with aromatic L-amino acid decarboxylase deficiency in Taiwan, the choreic dyskinesia resolved after several months of therapy in all.
-In addition, motor function also improved with 6 to 16 months of treatment (19).
-In 2 further open-label phase 1/2 studies in 10 Taiwanese children (aged 1 to 8 years) (14) and 6 patients in Japan (aged 4 to 19 years) (24) with aromatic L-amino acid decarboxylase deficiency, both confirmed safety as well as beneficial effects of gene therapy.
+In addition, motor function improved with 6 to 16 months of treatment (20).
+In 2 further open-label phase 1/2 studies in 10 Taiwanese children (aged 1 to 8 years) (15) and 6 patients in Japan (aged 4 to 19 years) (25) with aromatic L-amino acid decarboxylase deficiency, both confirmed safety as well as beneficial effects of gene therapy.
+Later in this trial, improvement in motor function could be associated with improvement in white matter microstructural integrity following gene therapy (42).
 All patients achieved significant continuous sustained improvement of motor as well as cognitive and language functions.
 Most patients also experienced an increase of HVA but not of 5-HIAA concentrations in CSF.
 The success of gene therapy was greater in children treated at younger ages (ie, with less permanent damage).
-As in other neurometabologic disorders, early and accurate diagnosis by newborn screening will be essential for optimal outcome using gene therapy (14; 07).
+As in other neurometabologic disorders, early and accurate diagnosis by newborn screening will be essential for optimal outcome using gene therapy (15; 08).
+All these improvements could also be achieved by submitting a viral vector expressing aromatic L-amino acid decarboxylase into the substantia nigra plus the ventral tegmental area (38).

-Overall, response to treatment is variable, but outcome appears to be slightly better in males than in females (30; 08; 17).
-Monitoring of therapy with respect to the complex movement disorder, as well as weight gain, swallowing problems, communication issues, arising orthopedic complications, etc., requires repeated careful clinical evaluation by a (pediatric) neurologist, ideally including video documentation (40).
+Overall, response to treatment is variable, but outcome appears to be slightly better in males than in females (31; 09; 18).
+Monitoring of therapy with respect to the complex movement disorder, as well as weight gain, swallowing problems, communication issues, arising orthopedic complications, etc., requires repeated careful clinical evaluation by a (pediatric) neurologist, ideally including video documentation (44).
 Despite all therapeutic interventions, the disease course is often severe and may be fatal at a young age.
-It is hoped that together with early detection by newborn screening, optimized therapy, especially gene therapy, will change the outlook of this often-devastating disorder.
+It is hoped that together with early detection by newborn screening (15; 07), optimized therapy, especially gene therapy (42; 39), will change the outlook of this often-devastating disorder.

 Georg F Hoffmann MD